-Support and Customer Success program design, offerings and pricing.
+Support and Success program design, offerings and pricing.

 Service and success programs are a significant source of revenue.
 To assure that they yield their maximum revenue potential, treat service portfolios as strategic offerings in the corporate portfolio by assigning dedicated program management resources.

 It is no longer enough to attach a support program to a product sale.
 Effective Success Sales teams must be able to establish long term service relationships that last and grow well beyond the initial sale.